edgelesssys/marblerun/docs/overview.md

 * **Debug**: A flag indicating whether your enclave should be run in debug mode

 You can use any combination of these values depending on how you want to identify the image.
-For each confidential container you want to run in your cluster, you need to add an entry in the *Packages* section of the manifest.
+For each confidential container you want to run in your cluster, you need to add an entry in the *Packages* section of the Manifest.

 ```json
     "Packages": {